lcy-seso/pypoly/pypoly/python/detect_output.md

   map_out = map(zip(in_xs, in_hs, in_cs, in_ws), lambda idx, (x, h, c, w): lstm_cell({h, c}, x, in_ws))

+  # do we need these 'None'?
+A procedure similar to the collection data above
+  # can be used to transform the 'skewed_output' back to 'output'
   if idx < depth:
     return map_out + TensorArray(depth - idx - 1, lambda _: return None)
   elif idx < len(xs):